jamiebclark/audio-library-cleanup/README.md

 ## Directory Fuzzy Matching

-The directory fuzzy matching functionality helps you combine directories that represent the same content but have slightly different names, such as:
+The directory fuzzy matching functionality helps you combine directories that represent the same content but have slightly different names.
+This matching process occurs within shared parent directories (typically an artist's album folder) to ensure that, for example, 'Greatest Hits' from Artist A isn't merged with 'Greatest Hits' from Artist B.

+Examples of what it can help consolidate:

-- Different spellings: "The Beatles" and "The Beetles"
+- Different spellings or casing: "the beatles" and "The Beatles"
-- Different formats: "Pink Floyd" and "Pink_Floyd"
-- Symbol variations: "AC/DC" and "AC-DC"
 - Ampersand vs "and": "Hall & Oates" and "Hall and Oates"
 - With or without accents: "Björk" and "Bjork"
+- Variations in spacing: "Artist Name" and "Artist  Name"

 When matching directories, the following priority is used to determine which version to keep: